MinchulYu/pd-dispersion-analysis/README.txt

 "Spatio-temporal dispersion analysis of dissipative time integration schemes for coupled peridynamic wave propagation" by Minchul Yu and Gunwoo Noh

-This repository will be made public after acceptance of the paper.

 -------------------------------------------------------------------------------
 1. Overview
 -------------------------------------------------------------------------------